emilygv/emilyvernon.com/index.md

 {% include hero_intro.html
-title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "We'll collaborate on a tailored framework to pilot new communication platforms, better manage your brand expression and optimise experiences to be market-fit." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true
+title= "Navigating a better way" subtitle= "Growth and scale are an increasing need - but where to start and who has the time?" description= "We'll collaborate on a tailored framework to create new communication platforms, better manage your brand expression and optimise experiences to be market-fit." image= "/assets/images/homepage_hero.png" button_title= "Book a call" button_link= "https://calendly.com/emilygvernon/30min" button_link_new_window= true